newleafdev/Competitor-Website-Analyzer/README.md

 # LLM infused website analyzer
 A simple usecase for genAI, automating the process of client/competitor research.

+## Requirements
+import necessary python libraries and ensure Ollama is running and Llama3.2:3b is installed.

 When I worked as a marketing data analyst it was a time consuming task to write reports on competitors.
 Leveraging LLMs and webscraping, we can automate this process.